Go Back

 • 2 teaspoon ground cumin

-• 2 cups homemade chicken stock or water
+• 2 cups homemade chicken stock Or beef stock or water

 • 2 teaspoon salt